 This leads to the budgetary question of whether security guards can be replaced by a modern warehouse security camera system.

-On-site security guards vs. warehouse video surveillance system
+On-site security guards vs. warehouse video security system

-The answer to whether warehouses can completely or only partially replace their on-site security guards with a warehouse video surveillance system will need to be answered individually by each property manager.
+The answer to whether warehouses can completely or only partially replace their on-site security guards with a warehouse video security system will need to be answered individually by each property manager.

 However, what is evident is that video analytics is able to perform many of the same functions as a security guard at a lower cost, more efficiently, and faster.